GetStream/stream-chat-swift/docusaurus/docs/iOS/customization/custom-components.md

 1. Make changes to layout, styling, behavior as needed.
 1. Configure the SDK to use your custom component.

-To make customizations as easy as possible all view components conform to the [Customizable](components#the-components-object) protocol and are subclasses of the `_View` base class.
-When building your own custom component in most cases you only need to override or implement the methods from the `Customizable` protocol.
+To make customizations as easy as possible all view components share the same lifecycle and expose common properties such as `content`, `components` and `appearance`.
+When building your own custom component in most cases you only need to override methods from the `Customizable` protocol such as `updateContent()`, `setUpAppearance()` or `setUpLayout()`.

 :::note
 Most UI components are stateless view classes.
 Components like `MessageList`, `ChannelList` and `MessageComposer` are stateful and are view controllers.
 Customization for these components are described in detail in their own doc pages.